Friday, December 26, 2014

 Daddy Cool (Donald Goines, 1974)

-But he's not too upset about it either because he's still not able to locate her two weeks later.
+But he's not too upset about it either because he's still unable to locate her two weeks later.
 Is he simply not streetwise anymore?
 Hard to say, but one thing is sure.
 Instead of looking for her, he takes another job in LA because it pays so well (25 grand).
 Greedy bastard!
 And an asshole too.
 When he finally returns, he releases his frustrations and rage on his two step-sons, who were given the ultimatum to either find her or move out of his house.
 I'm not saying that two of them are not good-for-nothing assholes, but still, I think he was a bit unfair to them.

-It gets better and more dynamic towards the end with somehow Shakespearean tragic, bloody family drama climax.
+It gets better and more dynamic towards the end with a somehow Shakespearean tragic, bloody family drama climax.

 3/5